Covid-19 update: For credit options in migration of live to online CPD see Updates

 Assessment activities require additional educational strategies to be in place in order to meet accreditation/certification standards.
 Assessment activities exclude the requirement for group interactivity.

 Validate the number of credits by having a few physicians complete the activity and take an average time.

-Learning formats that are designed to assess the learner's knowledge may be eligible for
+Learning formats that are designed to objectively assess the learner's knowledge.

 The learning can take place online or in person, but interactivity is not a focus as it is for Group Learning.
 (SAP stands for Self-Assessment Program).To meet accreditation and certification standards, the following additional elements are required that will assess the learners' knowledge, and allow the learner to learn form that assessment.
 This can take many forms as long as the program provides:

 - Correct and incorrect answers, plus explanations of why they are correct/incorrect

 - Suggested further resources for more information

 In recent years, simulation has expanded beyond strictly surgical skills or emergency simulations to include many soft skills such as communication.
 When designed to objectively assess the learner's performance, learning formats such as simulation or coaching/mentoring may be eligible.